HieuNguyenVu/scully-personal-website/blog/algo-binary-search.md

 ## II.
 Some attention points

-### 1. Binary search have some variation*, you should learn only one
+Binary search have some variation*, each variation use to solve a specific type of challenge.
+Of course, you can use one for other.
+But with the correctly type implement, you can solve it faster and reduce the condition check.
 _Variation(n): biến thể_

-There are some variations of binary search, you can run in one direction, both directions ...
-Of course, I don't mean that you should focus on only one.
-But I believe that you can't solve almost challenge by use only one, and they are not too much different in BigO complexity.
-So just learn and use one, it will make you safe for make a perfect submit (successfully submit for the first time).

-**My favorite variation is:**
+### #Template 1: No depend on other elements and neighbor elements

 ```java
 public int search(int[] nums, int target) {